cliarie/countingcomments/README.md

 2. Open "countingcomments.zip" by clicking it.
 It should open a folder up.
 The folder should have a few files in it; make sure there is "runner.py", and "thread.py".

-3. Move the text file (content.txt or whatever you named it) into the new folder (countingcomments-master)
+3. Move the text file (mcdonald.txt or whatever you named it) into the new folder (countingcomments-master)

 4. Open Terminal.
 Easiest way to do this is to Press ⌘(Cmd) + Space, typing "Terminal", and pressing enter.
 A terminal window should open.